 - Non-Commissioned Post – The selection for GARUDA is done directly through Airmen Section Centres.
 First the Recruitment notification or advertisement is released.
 The maximum age limit for these posts is 23 years old.
 After getting selection in this, the candidate has to go through rigorous training and only after completion of the same with good grades, You become the part of Special Operation Force of the Indian Air Force.
 After joining the force, one keeps in this stream until he serves in the Indian Air force.

-- Commissioned Posts – Candidates are selected in Commissioned posts for GARUD units by the cadets of ground duty at Air force Academy, Dundigal.
+- Commissioned Posts – Candidates are selected in Commissioned posts for GARUDA units by the cadets of ground duty at Air force Academy, Dundigal.
 And for GDOC, the Candidate needs to crack the AFCAT exam.
 The maximum age for these posts is 26 years old.
-After getting proper training, one becomes a part of the GARUD unit.
+After getting proper training, one becomes a part of the GARUDA unit.

 Since its a special force which needs to operate in emergency and dangerous situations so they are trained likewise They get rigorous training, first phase of training takes place at GARUDA regiment training centre, Hindan and the Next phase of training is provided by special group members from the Army, NSG, Paramilitary force and Special Frontier force altogether.
 Other than this, they are also trained at parachute training school, diving school of the Navy and jungle warfare school of the Army.
 And for the last phase, they get training from Special Forces units of the Army.